 Don’t panic, though.
 Many cats suffer from common health issues from time to time, including bad tummies or mild sickness.
-This is normal and your cat just needs time to heal.
+This is normal, and your cat needs time to heal.
 However, if the problem persists, seek professional help.

 One Ear Down